 Heat the oven to 350°F and arrange a rack in the middle.
-Combine butter or coconut oil, honey, sugar, vanilla, salt, and cinnamon in a small frying pan and bring to a simmer over medium heat.
-Pour mixture into a bowl, add the oats and nuts (NOT the coconut, quinor or seeds, or dried fruit, which will be added later)and toss until evenly coats.
+Combine butter or coconut oil, honey or maple syrup, sugar, vanilla, salt, and cinnamon in a small frying pan and bring to a simmer over medium heat.
+Pour mixture into a bowl, add the oats and nuts (NOT the coconut, quinoa or seeds, or dried fruit, which will be added later) and toss until evenly coated.

 If you'd like, you can use all honey or another liquid sweetener, like maple syrup or agave syrup.
 I prefer the mix of honey and brown sugar though.